alekseyl/mini-apivore/README.md

 * ```require 'mini_apivore' ``` in you MiniTest class file
 * ```include MiniApivore``` in you MiniTest class
 * ```init_swagger('apidocs.json')``` init swagger-schema to test against, '/apidocs.json' -- this should be a file_path OR a rails route.
-**Rem** running init_swagger allows you to test multiple schemas, one per class,
-        but if you want to inherit from those classes and run each resource from schema in it's own class, you need to redefine swagger_checker helper method in the class with init_swagger call

 * Run ```check_route( :get, '/cards.json', OK )``` against all routes in your swagger schema

 You can see example in test/mini_apivore/mini_apivore/api_schemas_test.rb